sazid/sazid.github.io/_posts/2020-08-30-load-balancing-with-nginx.md

-This configuration can be easily extended so that the wsgi servers run on different machines, the database on another machine and the static files on another machine.
-In that case, changing the `localhost:8000` to an IP address should do, have yet to try this setup though.
+This configuration can be easily extended so that the wsgi servers run on different machines, the database on another machine and the static files on yet another machine.
+In that case, changing the `localhost:8000` to an IP address should do, I have yet to try this setup though.
 Maybe, I'll try it when I get some time next.

 End.